TCU takes second in air rifle competition

-The Horned Frogs have risen to national prominence under the guidance of Monez as TCU recorded a top-five national ranking in each of the previous seven seasons, including a pair of National Championships in 2010 and 2012.
+The Horned Frogs have risen to national prominence under the guidance of Monez as TCU recorded a top-five national ranking in each of the previous eight seasons, including a pair of National Championships in 2010 and 2012.
+Since making the NCAA Championships in 2007, the Frogs have not missed, making nine straight appearances.

 The successful regular season translated to another solid showing in the National Championship match at Ohio State.
 The Frogs took home their first Smallbore National Title en route to a third-place finish.
 TCU fired a 2,347 in air rifle and combined with its smallbore score (2,317), posted an aggregate score of 4,664.